tecnico-sec/Project-2026_1/project_scenarios.md

 Each company has its business context and, more importantly, a document format that is pivotal for their business.
 Later in the project, a security challenge will be revealed and your team will have to respond to it with a suitable solution.

+**Note: each group should pick and handle just one of the security challenges**

 ----

 # Scenarios